ShahjalalShohag/Competitive-Programming-A-Complete-Guideline/README.md

 Also, you can sometimes try to do rating-wise practice.
 And make sure that you are not solving too many easy problems.
 Try to solve problems that are a bit harder than your current level.

 _Do not get overwhelmed by the number of topics.
 Just start with the basics and keep going.
-If you are done with the basics, then you are already better than 80% of the people._
+If you are done with the basics, then you are already better than 80% of the people and ready to be an Expert in Codeforces.
+And, if you are done with the 3\* topics of easy and medium difficulty, then you can be a Grandmaster in Codeforces once you solve enough problems._

 ---